 This law does not affect or in any way limit the right of the University of the Incarnate Word to enforce its own rules against hazing.
-The Office of Campus Engagement will address hazing incidents involving university student organizations or groups, with all individual referrals made.
+The Campus Engagement office will address hazing incidents involving university student organizations or groups, with all individual referrals made.